bilalanees98/ArchiTech/README.md

 The server side contains all the files and folders necessary for running the server apart from the libraries and the model itself.
 For the libraries a requirements.txt is uploaded for installing the specific versions of the libraries (use "pip install -r requirements.txt" - be sure to update pip first).
 For the model, create a folder named "pretrained" in the server directory and add the model in the zip file from the following link to the folder: https://mycuhk-my.sharepoint.com/:f:/g/personal/1155052510_link_cuhk_edu_hk/EgyJhisy04hNnxKncWl5zksBf9zDKDpMJ7c0V-q53_pxuA?e=P0BjZd

-Server works with python 3.5 only
+Server works with python 3.5 only, also make sure firefox is installed and also make sure you have geckodriver installed (and make sure to add it to PATH)
  # Recommended steps for server
  1. Download the repo
  2. Create a folder named pretrained in the main server folder, name it "pretrained"